Orishas and Their Tools

-Ochun does not have many tools.
+Some of the traditional tools associated with Oshun include the efugo, a small gourd rattle that is used to accompany prayers and rituals; the ese, a wooden seat or stool that is used as a throne for the orisha; and the otun, a metal mirror that is used to reflect the light of the sun and is believed to possess the power to attract and radiate beauty.
 Her crown represents her sovereignty, while the lances that hang from it represent her protective nature.
-Her other tool, oars, symbolizes her position as a river goddess, as well as the balance between tenderness and ferocity, and good and evil.
+Her other tools, her oars, symbolizes her position as a river goddess, as well as the balance between tenderness and ferocity, and good and evil.
 Her soperas are yellow and gold ceramic, and her five yellow stones come from the Osun river.

 Shango is the god of battle and lightning, and his tools are traditionally made from the wood of his favorite tree, red cedar.
 As an invincible warrior, his tools reflect items used in battle -- an ax, oshe (double-headed ax), an arrow, a dagger, a machete, and a lance.
+Some of the traditional tools associated with Shango include the oshe, a sacred drum; the adie, a double-headed drum; and the osisi, a staff or scepter.
 His sopera is usually cedar wood, containing at least six thunderstones along with eighteen cowrie shells.

 Inle is a hunter and healer who dwells where rivers meet the sea.
 His tools consist of a trident wrapped in snakes (similar to a caduceus or staff of Asclepius), three fish, a spear, and a bow.
 These represent prosperity, in the form of the bounty of the land and seas.
 His sopera is usually blue and green, and some of them cleverly incorporate fish motifs.